6 Tips To Get Monetized On YouTube

 Tips for meeting the requirements

-There are no shortcuts to get accepted into the YouTube Partner Program but there are some things you can do that could help you reach the requirements quicker.
+There are no shortcuts to getting accepted into the YouTube Partner Program but there are some things you can do that could help you reach the requirements quicker.

 1. Promote your videos everywhere